-Asian American Pacific Islander Students Promoting Inspiration, Resilience, and Empowerment (ASPIRE)
+Asian American and Pacific Islander Students Promoting Inspiration, Resilience, and Empowerment (ASPIRE)

 The U is massive.
 You’re in a new kind of learning environment.
 There’s a ton of new people you’ve never met before.
 You have a newfound freedom to take risks, explore, and grow into the person you want to be.
 You’re away from home in a way you’ve never been before.
 You’ll meet some people who you’ll have an amazing time with and will become your lifelong friends.
 You’ll meet other people who just don’t understand you and make you feel unappreciated.
 Sometimes college can be exhilarating but sometimes that can feel overwhelming.
 It’s because of these things that ASPIRE exists.